Each interview takes approximately one hour, though participants vary and are encouraged to answer only what they wish.

 - How has technology changed in your lifetime?

-- How do you think technology is effecting your life?
+- How do you think technology is affecting your life now?

 - Anything else you wish people would know?